-- READ Handout "The Invention of Writing and the Earliest Literatures." - READ The Epic of Gilgamesh via the link provided. - View the You Tube video The Epic of Gilgamesh: Crash Course

-DISCUSS (Post a discussion and two replies in the forum with the works' title.
+- READ Handout "The Invention of Writing and the Earliest Literatures." - Read "Earthrise" and submit a 1-2 page response over the reading - Read The Epic of Gilgamesh via the link provided. - View the You Tube video The Epic of Gilgamesh: Crash Course - DISCUSS (Post a discussion and two replies in the forum with the works' title.) - Read "Earthrise" and write a 1-2 page response